NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ****************

 Each fuel load can be entered as a ``/HPXML/Building/BuildingDetails/MiscLoads/FuelLoad``.

+It is less common to include fuel load types, as they are less frequently found in homes.
+If not entered, the simulation will not include that type of fuel load.

   ========================================  =======  ========  ===========  ========  ========  =============================================================
   Element                                   Type     Units     Constraints  Required  Default   Notes